Skip to main content

 • SNP Verification Materials

-School Nutrition Programs verification materials including applications, forms, and materials for the annual, mandatory verification process for eligibility of a sample of completed household meal eligibility applications.
+School Nutrition Programs (SNP) verification materials including applications, forms, and materials for the annual, mandatory verification process for eligibility of a sample of completed household meal eligibility applications.

 Recently Posted in Nutrition